-Welcome to the 2017-2018 academic year!
+Welcome to the 2018-2019 academic year!

-At U of T Engineering, Canada's premier engineering school and one of the world's best, we are fortunate to have a diverse community of learners, researchers and innovators dedicated to the pursuit of excellence.
-We are committed to providing you with opportunities to collaborate across disciplines to address complex challenges and develop the technical, leadership and entrepreneurial competencies to succeed in today's competitive global environment.
-I encourage you to explore your interests and passions through our wide range of minors and certificates and our rich co-curricular activities, such as our new certificate in Forensic Engineering, The Entrepreneurship Hatchery and our many student clubs.
+Here at Canada's premier engineering school and one of the world's best, you are among a talented group of students who each bring their own perspectives and passions to our vibrant community.
+Our Faculty is dedicated to helping students develop the technical, leadership and professional competencies to succeed in today's competitive global environment.
+I hope you will make the most of the many opportunities available to enrich your learning experience through our wide range of minors and certificates and our co-curricular activities, such as The Entrepreneurship Hatchery and our many student clubs.

-This calendar outlines the curriculum for each of our nine undergraduate programs, information on scholarships and financial aid, as well as policies and procedures for moving from session to session.
-Take advantage of the many resources available to you through our First Year Office, departmental offices (for upper-year students), Dean's Office and Registrar's Office.
-Our passionate faculty and staff are committed to ensuring your time here is successful, productive and rewarding, and can provide advice and guidance to support you throughout your undergraduate years.

-We will keep you informed of the Faculty's activities through our student newsletters, town halls, information sessions, digital displays and the Engineering Society's communications.
-We welcome your feedback and invite you to share your thoughts and experiences at any time.
+In this calendar, you will find everything you need to know about the curriculum for each of our nine undergraduate programs, information on scholarships and financial aid, as well as important policies and procedures.
+I encourage you to take full advantage of student support and resources through our First Year Office, departmental offices (for upper-year students), Dean's Office and Registrar's Office.
+We will keep you informed of our Faculty's activities and events through our student newsletters, town halls, information sessions, digital displays and the Engineering Society's communications.
+Your input and suggestions are always welcome.

-I wish you all the best for a rewarding journey ahead.
+I wish you all the best in your U of T Engineering journey this year.